 Lightweight and Simple

 I freaking love this thing!
 I am so glad we bought it.
+This is the best trimmer I have ever owned.
 I use it so much more often than I ever used our electric or gas trimmers of the past.
 I used to hate dragging out our old one.
 This one is so great.
 I just grab the battery off the charger snap it in an go to it.
 I can start on one area and then decide to go to another and back again if I want…with no cord issues!
 That may sound like a crazy person doing their lawn, but believe me it happens.

 If you have a massive lawn that you let get way over grown, you probably want to stick with one of the super duper gas guys.
 But for regular everyday up keep in a regular yard, this thing works great.
 Like I mentioned before, I use the Ryobi trimmer whenever I see any little area I want to fix up.
 With the old monster trimmer, I dreaded dealing with that thing so much I would let things get out of control way too often.
 That isn’t a problem anymore, and I am very happy about it.